 Christopher Columbus deserves a statue merely for being from Genoa, the land of spaghetti al pesto.
 Where would I be without pesto?
 And just where would we be without Columbus himself?
 (Hmm, not here…)

-With what is now known as the Columbian Exchange, their culinary discoveries brought tomatoes, potatoes, corn, and peppers to European and Italian cuisine.
-In reverse, they also brought their food and cooking techniques with them as they traveled.
-As an example, pesto alla trapanese was concocted when Genovese sailors, resting in the ports of Trapani on the western tip of Sicily, used local ingredients in lieu of Ligurian ones to make their pesto sauce.
-Thus, local basil, garlic, tomatoes, pecorino cheese and almonds were substituted for the pine nuts, cheese, and basil of home.
-And instead of their hometown pasta of choice, trofie, they ate the local homemade pasta, busiati, which is made by twisting the pasta around the branch of a local tree.
+Aside from the obvious, those intrepid explorers of yore discovered some of our favorite foods.
+With what is now known as the Columbian Exchange (named for Columbus), their culinary discoveries brought tomatoes, potatoes, corn, and peppers to Europe.
+But the explorers also brought their food with them as they traveled.
+As an example, pesto alla trapanese was concocted when Genovese sailors, resting in the ports of Trapani, Sicily, used local ingredients to make their pesto sauce.
+Thus, local basil, garlic, tomatoes, and almonds were substituted for the ingredients of home.

 Check out our wine pairings to complement this dish.

 In a large pot of boiling water, blanch the tomatoes for a minute or two, remove them to ice water, and peel and seed them.
 Next, blanch the almonds and peel them.
 If you have a mortar and pestle, pound the almonds, and then add the garlic and basil, crushing the ingredients along the walls, adding a drizzle of oil until the sauce becomes creamy.
 Then add the tomatoes and blend all ingredients together.
 (If using a food processor, grind the almonds first, then add the garlic and other ingredients.)
 Remove to a bowl and add the cheese.